 Basil arose in tropical and subtropical Asia, where it is often a small perennial shrub.
 In the northern hemisphere, it’s grown as an annual.

 There are dozens of culinary (sweet) basil varieties, from lettuce-leafed varieties with huge leaves, to tiny and delicate “mini-basils”, bred for growing in pots.
 Flavors range from the citrus hints of lemon basil to the anise of Thai basil and the peppery spiciness of Mexican cinnamon basil.

 Links to buy seeds go to seed companies that offer that variety.
-We are affiliates of Seeds Now and Burpee Seeds.
-We receive a commission on seed orders you place to these companies (the commission comes from the company, so you pay the same whether you click on our link or order directly from the company).
+We are affiliates of Seeds Now and receive a commission on seed orders you place Seeds Now (the commission comes from the company, so you pay the same whether you click on our link or order directly from the company).
+Links to varieties available from other companies are provided as a service to our visitors, we do not receive a commission from them.
 Commissions help pay for maintaining and updating this web site.
 Links open in new windows.

 ‘Mrs. Burns’ Lemon’ Basil is another favorite, with a pronounced lemony taste, like a toned-down lemon verbena.
 The plants form a spreading dome 16-18” (41-46 cm) around.
 The leaves are also smaller than other varieties, usually about 1 1/2” (3.8 cm) long by 1" (2.5 cm) wide.
 Lemon basil makes an excellent addition to fish and shellfish dishes, and as a garnish in soups.